RigacciOrg/photo-reframe-slideshow/README.md

 **Slideshow with on-the-fly, user defined image cropping and resizing**

-This is a stand-alone program, which requires the Python language (tested with version 3.5 and 2.7) with the PyQt5 and PIL libraries.
+This is a stand-alone program, which requires the Python language (tested with version 3.9) with the PyQt5 and PIL libraries.

 It requires also the external command line tool **exiv2**, to eventually fix a wrong Exif Orientation tag in images.

 Usage: